thecognifly/CogniFly-STL/Cognifly_T265/readme.md

 10) Solder the power cables to the FC.

-**Step 8**
+**Step 9**

 Last step to complete the assembly of the drone.
 Prepare the T265 camera.

-1) Screw the PLA\_3 part on the PLA\_2 in the orientation shown in the picture below.
-Make sure that the screws going on the holes inside the frame do not have a head that is too high, to prevent damaging the battery.
+1) Screw the PLA\_3 part into the PLA\_2 in the orientation shown in the picture below.
+Make sure that the screws going on the holes inside the frame have a head flat enough, to prevent damaging the battery.

 ![](./media//media/u18.jpeg)

-2) Screw the T265 camera on the PLA\_4 part, in the orientation shown in the picture below (logo upside down, on the right side).
+2) Screw the T265 camera on the PLA\_4 part, so that the logo upside down, on the right side.

 3) Use zip tizes to attach the PLA\_4 part to the frame.
 Before moving on, verify that the center of gravity of the camera is about 65mm +-15mm away from the center of the FC.